a-b-street/abstreet/docs/INSTRUCTIONS.md

 - To run a realistic, full day's worth of traffic, go to sandbox mode, then "start a scenario" (hotkey **s**) and choose the "weekday_typical_traffic" entry.
 Time (shown in the top-right corner) starts at midnight.
-Things tend to get interesting around 6am.
+Things tend to get interesting around 6am -- use the speed controls in the top-left.
 Try zooming in for details, and zooming out to see an overview.
 - Go to edit mode (note this will reset the simulation).
 Pick a lane, right click, and change it to another type.
 You can also change which roads see a stop sign by right clicking the intersection, choosing to edit, hovering over